Your guide to South Africa payroll

 Businesses expanding into the region need to consider how to structure payments, navigate contributions, and offer benefits in a way that supports growth while aligning with local standards.

-For businesses looking for a low-overhead, flexible solution, partnering with an Employer of Record (EOR) in South Africa, like Payoneer Workforce Management, is an efficient way to handle payroll and employment without the hassle of setting up a local South African entity.
+For businesses looking for a low-overhead, flexible solution, partnering with an Employer of Record (EOR) in South Africa, like Payoneer Workforce Management, helps streamline the process to handle payroll and employment without setting up a local South African entity.

 South Africa payroll: Wages and other payments